cloudflare/cloudflare-docs/content/email-security/reporting/detection-search/_index.md

 **Detection search** allows you to search through and view all emails that Area 1 has marked with a [detection disposition](/email-security/reference/dispositions-and-attributes/).
 All messages in include the raw message with its headers, as well as any associated Area 1 dispositions and processing information.

-You would commonly use detection search to get visibility into *why* and *when* Area 1 marked a message as such.
+You would commonly use detection search to get visibility into *why* and *when* Area 1 marked a message with a specific disposition.

 {{<Aside type="note">}}
 To review all emails — not just those marked with a disposition — use [Mail Trace](/email-security/reporting/mailtrace/).